OpenWaterFoundation/owf-learn-mkdocs/README.md

-mkdocs-project/       (Typicaly MkDocs project for this documentation) mkdocs.yml          (MkDocs configuration file for website) docs/               (Folder containing source Markdown and other files for website) site/               (Folder created by MkDocs containing the static website)
+mkdocs-project/       (Typicaly MkDocs project for this documentation) mkdocs.yml          (MkDocs configuration file for website) docs/               (Folder containing source Markdown and other files for website) site/               (Folder created by MkDocs containing the static website - ignored using .gitignore)

 ```